-In the sequential codes that use classic floating-point arithmetic the main part of the execution time is spent in array copies.
+- In the codes that use classic floating-point arithmetic the main part of the execution time is spent in array copies. - Worst case here: if several BLAS routines continuously used, array copy cost w.r.t. total execution time ∖

 Discrete Stochastic Arithmetic (DSA) and the CADNA library